Mercedes-Benz S-Class: Seventh generation (W223; 2020)

 The W223 was unveiled on 2 September 2020.
-This generation will not feature a coupe or convertible model as they will instead be replaced by the next generation AMG GT and SL-Class models respectively.
-The interior of the new model includes up to five displays, augmented reality head-up display and an ambient lighting system.
-Additionally, the W223 S-Class is the first car in the world to come with rear seat airbags that work by using gas to inflate supporting structures to deploy a bag that fills with ambient air, instead of conventional fully gas-inflated airbags that are widely used in automotive airbag systems.
-On 5 December 2022 Mercedes-AMG has debuted the S 63 E Performance V8 PHEV with 802 hp.
+This generation does not feature a coupe or convertible model, as these body styles were replaced by the next generation AMG GT and SL-Class models respectively.
+The interior includes up to five displays, an augmented reality head-up display and an ambient lighting system.
+Additionally, the W223 S-Class is the first production car to feature rear seat airbags that deploy by inflating supporting structures, allowing ambient air to fill the bag rather than using a fully gas-inflated design.
+On 5 December 2022, Mercedes-AMG debuted the S 63 E Performance V8 PHEV with 802 hp.

+On January 26, 2026, a facelift model debuted.

 Engineering

 Mercedes-Benz has been able to exploit their perceived engineering know-how as a marketing tool, culminating in its one-time slogan, "engineered like no other car in the world."
 This slogan was used throughout the 1980s with the marketing of the W126 S-Class.
 However, following the formation of DaimlerChrysler and the cessation of engineer-sanctioned overbudgeting in the late 1990s, this slogan was dropped.
 The subsequent W220 model S-Class was reported to suffer from relatively lower reliability and quality rates than previous models.
 However, ratings have been improving since the W221.